 The Press Corps

 Hey!
 Thanks for checking in on the TeenTix Press Corps!
 We've got lots of exciting news to share.
-Learn more about this program below, review our most current curriculum, and see how you can get involved.
+Learn more about this program below and see how you can get involved.

 ABOUT THE PRESS CORPS

 The Press Corps promotes critical thinking, communication, and information literacy through criticism and journalism practice for teens.
 Since 2006, some of the city’s most talented professional arts critics from The Seattle Times, The Stranger, Seattle Globalist, Seattle Dances (and more!) have taught over 550 teens through workshops and intensives focused on arts criticism training, resulting in over 450 reviews of arts and culture events that live on the TeenTix Blog.
 In 2015, we put the Press Corps on hiatus and worked with a task force of community members to address some of the program’s ongoing challenges, including lack of significant racial and socio-economic diversity amongst program participants and staffing challenges.

 The Press Corps is relaunching this year!
 Our updated Press Corps is designed to include racial equity and social justice priorities, and has an explicit goal of disrupting systems of oppression within arts media that have kept marginalized voices out of arts journalism.
 New program strategies center around accessibility - including tailoring class location, time of day, and cost to a particular teen population, and working closely with schools and TeenTix Arts Partners and Community Partners.

 Mariko Nagashima is the new TeenTix Press Corps Manager!
 She’s the former Editor of SeattleDances, a website that covers all the dance-happenings in Seattle.
 She’s so excited to be part of the re-launch of the Press Corps, and is happy to answer any questions you have about the program!
 You can reach her at [email protected].